ritza-co/CodeCapsules/serverlessFirstSteps/6.CreatingLoginManager/create_login_system.md

 The decorate `@login_manager.user_loader` tells the `login_manager` to use this method to load users.

 Now let's add a `check_password` method.
 This method will be called to determine whether a user has entered the correct password for the username they specify.
 When we register users, we will hash their passwords with the [bcrypt](https://en.wikipedia.org/wiki/Bcrypt) one-way encryption function before storing them in MongoDB.
-This will keep our users' passwords secret from us, and, should our application be compromised in future, ensure that hackers cannot easily recover our users' passwords and use them on other websites those users may have account on.
+This will keep our users' passwords secret from us and, should our application be compromised in future, ensure that hackers cannot easily recover our users' passwords and use them on other websites those users may have account on.
 Therefore, when checking the password a user has entered on login, we need to hash this input with bcrypt before comparing it to the password entry in our MongoDB database.
 To do this, add the following code to the `User` class:

 ```python
     @staticmethod